abrahammenendez/courses/README.md

 So here it is!
 A rated list of all the courses I've taken since 2019.

-If you want to read a small review, I usually write one in the repo's README :)
+If you want to read a small review, there is usually one in the repo's README :)

 **List**
 Course | Rating (out of 5) | Repo